sudara/stitches/README.md

 ## How does it work?

-We stitch together `<audio>` elements to provide a rudimentary (and hopefully excellent) playback experience.
+We stitch together `<audio>` elements to provide a seamless (and hopefully excellent) playback experience.

 Ideally browsers would be able to play a list of audio tracks.
 Instead we are stuck with creating individual `<audio>` elements, which in many browsers are each blocked from playing until after an user interaction event, such as a click.